PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description: Breach information processor may be able to impersonate the context of BitWarden Client in order to gain additional privilege.

-      Justification: Use MFA to add a second layer of verfication, and RBAC to monitor all actions.
+      Justification: Use Bitwarden's MFA to add a second layer of verfication, and RBAC to monitor all actions.

   53. Spoofing the Breach Reporter External Entity